 Tania Ullah is a mechanical engineer in the Heat Transfer and Alternative Energy Systems Group of the Energy and Environment Division (EED) of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
 Tania Ullah joined the NIST Heat Transfer and Alternative Energy Systems group in September 2009 after completing her master's degree.

-In addition, Ms. Ullah has contributed to the development of testing methods for residential water heaters as a part of the DOE/NIST Appliance Program.
+Ms. Ullah has also contributed to the development of testing methods for residential water heaters as a part of the DOE/NIST Appliance Program.
 Her work involves close collaboration with the members of ASHRAE Standards Producing Committee 118.2 to identify critical issues with current test methods and contributing and disseminating research results on the energy efficiency of various water heating technologies.

 Energy and Environment Division